tinayang15/SalaryCalc/README.md

 ### Click to use SalaryCalc: [SalaryCalc](Nolink)

 ![Image](ImageLINK)
-### Salary Calc is used to calculate your base salary by the hour:
+### Salary Calc is used to calculate your base salary by the hour and how many hours you make:
 *

 ## ***Technologies Used***